-- Synthetic Fill: For really warm jackets, it's necessary to sew in thicker pockets of insulating materials, which gives parkas their bulky, Michelin Tire Man appearance.
-Under the trade names Primaloft, Hollofil, Quallofil, and others, this material emulates the insulating properties of goose down, with the additional benefit of not soaking up water that ruins its ability to hold in heat.
+For really warm jackets, it's necessary to sew in thicker pockets of insulating materials, which gives parkas their bulky, Michelin Man appearance.
+Under the trade names PrimaLoft, Hollofil, Quallofil, and others, this material emulates the insulating properties of goose down, with the additional benefit of not soaking up water that ruins its ability to hold in heat.

-- Goose Down: The gold standard for insulation is goose down, which is very light yet dense enough that it traps heat better than any other fill.
-The downsides to goose down are its expense and the fact that as it soaks up water which causes it to lose its loft.
+The gold standard for insulation is goose down, which is very light, yet dense enough that it traps heat better than any other fill.
+The downsides to goose down are its expense and the fact that soaking up water causes it to lose its loft.

 How these insulating materials are sewn into a jacket also determines how well they work.
 A cold spot in the parka is created when inner and outer shells come into contact via stitching.
 A two-walled construction prevents this; the inner and outer shells are held apart by baffles filled with down or synthetic fill.